needle-mirror/com.unity.sharp-zip-lib/README.md

 ## Supported Unity Versions

-* Unity `2021.3.45` or higher.
+* Unity `2022.3.62` or higher.
 ## Steps to update SharpZipLib

 ### Windows

 #### Environment Prerequisites
-1. Visual Studio 2022 (17.19.1) or later
+1. Visual Studio 2022 (17.14.0) or later
    * Check ".Net desktop development" during the installation of Visual Studio
-2. Make sure that .Net SDK 8.0 is installed as follows:
+2. Make sure that .Net SDK 9.0 is installed as follows:
    * Open "Developer Command Prompt for VS 2022"
    * Type: `dotnet --list-sdks`

 #### Steps

 1. Download the source from https://github.com/icsharpcode/SharpZipLib/releases
-1. Extract the source into a folder, e.g:  `Src/SharpZipLib-1.3.3`
+1. Extract the source into a folder, e.g:  `Src\SharpZipLib-1.4.2`
 1. Open "Developer Command Prompt for VS 2022"
    1. Execute `update_sharp-zip-lib.cmd [src_folder]`
-      * E.g: `update_sharp-zip-lib.cmd Src/SharpZipLib-1.3.3`
+      * E.g: `update_sharp-zip-lib.cmd Src\SharpZipLib-1.4.2`
       * Executing `update_sharp-zip-lib.cmd` without arguments will print the list of acceptable arguments
 1. Open SharpZipLib~ test project, ensure everything compiles and the tests are successful.
    * We may need to fix/remove some tests that were copied from the source.
      For example: [async tests](https://docs.unity3d.com/Packages/com.unity.test-framework@1.4/manual/reference-async-tests.html)
      which are not supported in Unity 2018 and earlier.
 1. Open a shell / Git Bash / terminal
-   1. Execute `sh Scripts~/clean_up_cs.sh` to clean up cs source code.
+   1. Execute `sh Scripts~/clean_up_text.sh` to clean up cs source code.

-*Auto-generated on Thu Dec 19 08:01:25 UTC 2024*
+*Auto-generated on Thu Jun  5 23:35:42 UTC 2025*